ericsonga/APCSAReview/_sources/Unit6-Arrays/Exercises.rst

 Medium Multiple Choice Questions
 ----------------------------------

-These problems are similar to those you will see on the AP CS A exam.
+These problems are similar to those you will see on the AP CSA exam.

 .. mchoice:: qamed_1
    :practice: T